kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

    for i in range(3):
       print(f"{i} line of code")

-.. vale on

 Highlight lines in code blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To emphasize specific lines in code blocks, use the
+To highlight specific lines in code blocks,
-:samp:`:emphasize-lines: {LINE_NUMBERS}` option:
+use the :samp:`:emphasize-lines: {LINE_NUMBERS}` option:

 .. code-block:: bash
    :emphasize-lines: 2